element36-io/ebics-java-service/docs/SANDBOX.md

 Now you can use the ebics-java-service to trigger transaction which are reflected in the bank statements you can retrieve with the ebics-java-service.

-You can log into (Nexus)[http://localhost:3000/home] to see transactions.
+You can log into [Nexus](http://localhost:3000/home) with foo/superpassword to see transactions initiated via the API.

 ### Notes on the balance of the account

 The sandbox is not able to keep balances, so this is done in ebics-java-client.
-But after a restart of the service, the balance is reset to the value configured (default: 0) in the  environment 'ACCOUNT_BALANCE' or in the 'application-sandbox.yml' config file.
+But after a restart of the service, the balance is reset to the value configured (default: 0) in the  environment `ACCOUNT_BALANCE` or in the `application-sandbox.yml` config file.

 ## Docker